 days.
 You may quickly notice that you have less pain in your back than you did before

 the surgery.
-Talk with your doctor about whether you should avoid any activities after
+Talk with your healthcare provider about whether you should avoid any

 You may experience pain relief almost immediately after the procedure, but for some

 people it takes up to 72 hours.
-Your doctor may provide you with pain relievers to
+Your healthcare provider may provide you with pain

-If the fracture was caused by osteoporosis, your doctor may suggest that you take
+If the fracture was caused by osteoporosis, your healthcare provider may suggest that

-certain vitamins, minerals, or medicines to help strengthen your bones and help prevent
+you take certain vitamins, minerals, or medicines to help strengthen your bones and

 Your healthcare provider may give you other instructions about what you should do